pedrosans/procris/README.md

 # vimwn
 Emulates Vim commands to move and navigate around windows.
-It works by using Libwnck API so it will work on window managers respecting Extended Window Manager Hints (EWMH)

 ## Usage
-Windows may be controlled by using a key combination of a prefix key, ‘C-q’ (Ctrl-q) by default, followed by:
+Windows may be controlled by using a combination of a prefix key, ‘C-q’ (Ctrl-q) by default, followed by:

 ### Emulated commands